-- E. coli levels in all watershed lakes and streams must meet state water quality standards. - Dissolved oxygen levels in all watershed lakes and streams must meet state water quality standards.

-- Water temperatures of all watershed lakes and streams (including coldwater streams) must meet state water quality standards. - No statistically significant increase may occur in average total phosphorus concentrations in any of the watershed's lakes and streams (see: "Table 4 Volunteer Water Monitoring Summary" on page 19). - Macroinvertebrate communities in monitored stream sites should score "good" or "excellent" using the MDEQ procedure 51 scoring metrics for wadeable streams (see: "Table 26 Habitat Monitoring 2007 2016 (Macroinvertebrates)" on page 82). - Aquatic invasive species communities are reduced to the smallest population levels possible.
+- Description of the control of the co - Dissolved oxygen levels in all watershed lakes and streams must meet state water quality standards. - Water temperatures of all watershed lakes and streams (including coldwater streams) must meet state water quality standards. - No statistically significant increase may occur in average total phosphorus concentrations in any of the watershed's lakes and streams (see: "Table 4 Volunteer Water Monitoring Summary" on page 19). - Macroinvertebrate communities in monitored stream sites should score "good" or "excellent" using the MDEQ procedure 51 scoring metrics for wadeable streams (see: "Table 26 and Table 27 Habitat Monitoring (Macroinvertebrates) on page 88). - Aquatic invasive species communities are reduced to the smallest population levels possible.
 In no geographic area should there be a statistically significant increase in the area infested by aquatic invasive species such as Eurasian milfoil.